A Look Back at Dentistry's History

 - Middle Ages – dentistry has not yet become a profession and dental procedures are performed by barbers and general physicians

-- 500-300 BC – Hippocrates and Aristotle write about the pattern of teeth eruption, treating teeth decay and gum disease, tooth extraction and wires to stabilize loose teeth and fractured jaws
+- 500-300 BC – Hippocrates and Aristotle write about the pattern of teeth eruption, treating tooth decay and gum disease, tooth extraction, and using wires to stabilize loose teeth and fractured jaws

 - 1530 AD – first book focused on dentistry arrives, “Artzney Buchelin”

 - 1685 AD – first dental textbook, “Operator for the Teeth” is written in English by Charles Allen